Donald Cleland: Political candidacy

-Cleland stood for the Legislative Assembly seat of Claremont at the 1933 and 1936 state elections, on both occasions with the endorsement of the Nationalist Party.
+Cleland stood for the Legislative Assembly seat of Claremont in the 1933 and 1936 state elections, on both occasions with the endorsement of the Nationalist Party.
 His chief opponent on both occasions was Charles North, the sitting Nationalist member since 1924 and a future Speaker.
 The margin between Cleland and North was 378 votes in 1933 and 79 votes in 1936 – Cleland polled 49.05% of the vote on the latter occasion.

 Military career

 For his work as deputy assistant quartermaster general, I Corps, during the campaigns in Libya, Greece and Syria in 1941, he was appointed a Member of the Order of the British Empire (1942) and mentioned in despatches.
-In October 1942 he was promoted temporary brigadier.
+In October 1942, he was promoted temporary brigadier.
 Again mentioned in despatches, Cleland was elevated to Commander of the Order of the British Empire in 1945.

 Administrative career in the Territory of Papua and New Guinea

-Cleland became administrator, succeeding Jack Keith Murray and chaired the Legislative Council of the Territory of Papua and New Guinea (which became Papua New Guinea) from 1953 until 1964 and directed the introduction of the first House of Assembly elected by full adult franchise; he restructured the public service so that it would be dominated by Papua New Guineans, paid at a rate the country could afford; and he continued the elimination of discriminatory legislation, most obviously ending the liquor ban in 1962.
+Cleland became administrator, succeeding Sir Jack Murray and chaired the Legislative Council of the Territory of Papua and New Guinea (which became Papua New Guinea) from 1953 until 1964 and directed the introduction of the first House of Assembly elected by full adult franchise; he restructured the public service so that it would be dominated by Papua New Guineans, paid at a rate the country could afford; and he continued the elimination of discriminatory legislation, most obviously ending the liquor ban in 1962.
 He was knighted in 1961 and retired in 1967.